Surfcamp in Costa Rica: Everything you need to know

 The room types on offer include a stylish dorm that sleeps four, another accommodating dorm that sleeps six, and a luxurious double room with a TV and private balcony.
 All rooms come with hot water, big windows, air conditioning, and mosquito nets, plus shared bathrooms.

-Ready for a surf lesson in Costa Rica?
+Ready for surf lessons in Costa Rica?
 PLAYA AVELLANAS

 Join our Surf School and go from wave riding hopeful to total shredlord after just a few sessions!